filipmachala88/filipmachala88.github.io/Snyt/README.md

 This project was made 26/4/2021 (EU date) as Graduation Thesis in 4th class of High School but presented 16/6/2021 and it should represent my knowledge of this problematic at this time

 I chosed for this project local restaurant as a customer, because they:
-1. didnt have any website
+1. Didnt have any website
 2. I had there my Summer School Practice (helping with social sites) so the problematic was a bit familiar to me which helped me while process

 ## Process